Login

 Stop debt overwhelming you by drawing up a budget

-Of course, if you’ve now been made redundant and are looking at having no income for a period of time, this may no longer be the case.
-The first step is to look at your regular outgoings, and consider cutting back on things that aren’t completely essential.
+The first step to making a budget is to look at your regular outgoings, and consider cutting back on things that aren’t completely essential.
 Prioritise your bills and rent/mortgage, but also any debts that you have.
 At the very least, knowing exactly the amount that you need to cover your family’s expenses each month will get you on the front foot, avoiding you sliding further into debt and/or finding yourself becoming overwhelmed.

 Organise your debts